microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-list-customproperty.md

 ## Examples

 ### Request
-The following example on how to get a custom property names "clientUniquieId".
+The following example shows how to get a custom property named "clientUniquieId".
 <!-- {
   "blockType": "request",
   "name": "filestoragecontainerthis.list-customproperty"